Robert-M-Lucas/LanguageMaker2/HelpText/SetupGui.md

 ### Deleting a language
 To delete a language select it and click 'Delete this language'.
 A confirmation box will appear where you have to type the language name precisely to delete it.

 ***This action is irreversible***

+### Duplicating a language
+Select a language and press 'Duplicate this language'.
+The new language name must be unique and has the same character restrictions as other languages